bunchbox/javascript-sdk/README.md

 #### Webhooks

-To create a Webhook navigate to `Account Settings > Webhooks` and add the URL our service should ping.
-Your supplied endpoint will receive a POST request whenever necessary.
+To create a webhook, navigate to `Account Settings > Webhooks` and add the URL our service should ping.
+Your supplied endpoint will receive a `POST` request whenever necessary.

 A typical payload will look like this: